Allegations of unlawful campaigning in the 2016 EU referendum

 Several allegations of unlawful campaigning in the 2016 EU referendum have been made.
 Some allegations were dismissed by the investigating bodies, but in other cases wrongdoing was established, leading to the imposition of penalties.
-Sanctions have included the levying of the maximum fine possible on Facebook for breaches of data privacy.
+Sanctions have included the levying of the maximum fine possible upon Facebook for breaches of data privacy.

 Several institutions have investigated the allegations: the Information Commissioner's Office (regarding the handling of personal data); the Electoral Commission (regarding penalising breaches of electoral law); the National Crime Agency; the Metropolitan Police, and Crown Prosecution Service (regarding criminal prosecution); the UK Parliament; the European Parliament; and the Venice Commission; there have also been private prosecutions.

 Information Commissioner's Office (2017-present)

 On 4 March 2017, the Information Commissioner's Office (ICO) reported that it was 'conducting a wide assessment of the data-protection risks arising from the use of data analytics, including for political purposes' in relation to the Brexit campaign.
 In May 2017, the ICO also launched an investigation into the use of data analytics for political purposes, making reference to both the EU referendum and the 2015 general election.
-In March 2018 The Economist had still opined that breaches of electoral law were unlikely to have had a substantive effect on the outcome of the EU Referendum: "Does any of this matter beyond Westminster?
+In March 2018 The Economist published an article stating that breaches of electoral law were unlikely to have had a substantive effect on the outcome of the EU Referendum: "Does any of this matter beyond Westminster?
 If Vote Leave is found to have breached the rules, that will support the notion that Leavers played fast and loose in 2016.
 Yet Remainers spent a lot more, and benefited from a government leaflet costing £9m that openly backed their cause.
 On the evidence so far, it is hard to conclude that the 52:48 result was changed by digital marketing, however cleverly done."

 In July 2018, the Information Commissioner's Office main report was published and showed it was investigating a number of bodies for unlawful use of data during the EU Referendum—particularly the unlawful passing of data from one organisation to another.
 The investigation was at that point ongoing due to an appeal by UKIP, which was rejected in February 2019.
 In April 2019, the investigation was in this respect ongoing.
 In November 2019 it was reported that the ICO would next report is spring 2020 or later.